 “The role of Mr. Cheney is that he authorized, directed, ordered, supervised, and failed to prevent the commission of a wide range of crimes against humanity and war crimes,” Davidson said.

 She has previously written to the government, suggesting steps similar to those regarding Cheney be taken when Bush visits Surrey on October 20.
-The ex-president has been invited by Mayor Diane Watts to the Surrey Regional Economic Summit.
+The ex-president has been invited by Mayor Dianne Watts to the Surrey Regional Economic Summit.

 In her letter dated August 25 regarding Bush’s visit, Davidson cited a transcript of a U.S. interview with Cheney in May 2009, in which Cheney stated that Bush authorized torture.
 He said: “I mean it was a presidential-level decision.
 And the decision went to the president.
 He signed off on it.”